Blended Finance Programs

 - (In-house) Blended Finance Workshops & Trainings

-“Impact Investment & Blended Finance for Development Agencies & Foundations” (IIBF) 3-day executive program in Zurich
+“Impact Investment & Blended Finance for Development Agencies & Foundations” (IIBF) Executive Program

-The Social Finance Academy – with our partners the University of Zurich Center for Sustainable Finance and Private Wealth (CSP) and Convergence – organized this executive program first-time in 2018, supported by the Swiss Agency for Development and Cooperation (SDC).
-Following a very successful pilot, we will now offer this 3-day program on an annual basis.
-The next iteration will take place from August 28 to 30, 2019 in Zurich.
-The program is again targeted at development agencies, public or multilateral organizations as well as foundations with a focus on international development.
+The Social Finance Academy – with our partners the University of Zurich Center for Sustainable Finance and Private Wealth (CSP) and Convergence – ran this executive program first-time in 2018, supported by the Swiss Agency for Development and Cooperation (SDC).
+Based on excellent feedback by participants, we now offer this program permanently.
+It is targeted at development agencies, public or multilateral organizations as well as foundations with a focus on international development.

-Here are some impressions from the 2018 IIBF in Zurich (video)
+Here are some impressions from the 2018 IIBF 3-day program in Zurich (video)

 IIBF in the News